Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 STEP 3: Blanching Apples for Apple Pie Filling

 I know you were hoping that you didn’t have to blanch the apples, but you do.
 I’ve been asked on a couple of occasions if this step can be skipped, but the answer is no.

 Honestly, no matter how the apples are shaped, they still blanch quickly and easily.

 To blanch, pour apples into a large pot and cover with hot water.
-Place on the stove eye on high and leave while making the mixture for pie filling.
+Place the pot on the stove eye on high, and leave while making the mixture for pie filling.